-Emergency Preparedness is managed by the City's Office of Emergency Services and responsibilities include disaster preparedness, readiness, response of City departments, and mitigation.
+Emergency Preparedness is managed by the City's Office of Emergency Services.
+Responsibilities include disaster preparedness, readiness, response of City departments, and mitigation.

 The City plans for and responds to all types of natural and man-made disasters, such as terrorist attacks.
 All departments in City government respond to disasters.